 Romania is a country with four seasons and a temperate-continental climate, very similar to what you would get in most areas in Central Europe.
 Finding the best time of the year to visit Romania is extremely important.
 But it’s also a very subjective thing.

-If you want to enjoy the beaches, soak in the sun and hear the birds chirping, December is a bad month since it’s cold and freezing.
+If you want to enjoy the beaches, soak in the sun and hear the birds chirping, December is obviously a bad month since it’s cold and freezing.
 However, if you want to go skiing, July would be a really bad month for you.

 With these in mind, it’s difficult to name a period of the year as the “best” to visit the country as it depends on what you’re planning to do and see.
 However, I do believe that some of the seasons are better suited to visit than the others for most occasions and purposes and I will try to cover them all in today’s article.

-So I’ll share with you my thoughts on the best time to go to Romania, plus a small guide on each season in Romania what you should expect if you visit during that time.
+So I’ll share with you my thoughts on the best time to go to Romania, plus a small guide on each season and what to expect if you visit during that time.

 When would I recommend you to visit Romania?

-Unless your main purpose for visiting the country is taking part in all sorts of winter sports, I’d definitely suggest you to visit between mid-May and mid-September.
-Summer in Romania begins on the 1st of June and ends with the last day of August.
-If you want to narrow things down even more, here are my recommended dates:
+Unless your main purpose for visiting the country is taking part in all sorts of winter sports, I’d definitely suggest you to visit between mid-May to mid-September.
+Summer in Romania begins officially on the 1st of June and ends with the last day of August.
+If you want to narrow things down even more, here are my recommended dates for visiting:

 – 15 May – 15 June: It’s late spring and early summer.
 Generally, the weather is really nice and balanced.
-Temperatures don’t reach insane levels as they do in July.
-You also have flowers, strong green colors but rain is not completely out of the question, although rain usually goes fast and without major events
+Temperatures don’t reach insanely high levels as they do in July.
+You also have flowers, strong green colors but rain is not completely out of the question, although rain usually goes fast and without major events.

 Now here are more details on the seasons in Romania: